ab2049/paytoy/README.md

 In a real system with a clock and transaction timestampds, if some clients or payment partners had a time limit on reversal then the solution could be made more efficient by pruning stored state once clock advances past the deadline(s) for retention for a balance.

+## Maintainability

+Automated tests,  easy to add new test cases if a regression is found.

+Uses the type system (e.g. newtypes, enums) to detect problems at compile time and reduce possible coding errors by maintainers.

+Single threaded form is simpler, pretty easy to remove tokio changes if desired as they are contained to main